ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 | source-data-integrity | A Verifier has appraised that the Attester is operating upon data inputs from an external Attester having a Trustworthiness Vector with no less than the current Vector. | affirming |

 Each type of Attesting Environment MUST be able to support one or more of the set of affirming Trustworthiness Claims listed above.
-Additional Trustworthiness Claims may be defined in subsequent documents, but the goal is to minimize these Trustworthiness Claims to just Verifier appaisals which are directly actionable by the Relying Party.
+Additional Trustworthiness Claims may be defined in subsequent documents, but the goal is to minimize these Trustworthiness Claims to just Verifier appraisals which are directly actionable by the Relying Party.

 ### Trustworthiness Vector